MarkAdell/my_articles/README.md

 console.log(numbers) // [1, 2, 3, 4, 5]
 ```

-Instead of modifying the input, we created a new array `doubledNumbers` to store the updated values and returned it.
+Instead of modifying the input, we created a new array `result` to store the updated values and returned it.

-Please note that if arrays are passed by value in the programming language you use, the step of creating a new array `doubledNumbers` to store the updated values will not be necessary, and it will be acceptable to modify the passed `numbers` array directly and return it as it doesn't affect the original array.
+Please note that if arrays are passed by value in the programming language you use, it will be acceptable to modify the passed `numbers` array directly and return it, the function will be pure as it doesn't affect the original array.

 ### Not the same output for the same input: